ReadyTech

 What problem are we solving?

 The current portals or access students, trainers and employers have is unreliable and unhelpful.
 The majority of users don’t use them which makes processes paper-based or email-based.
+There is an opportunity to make these portals valuable which would improve the apprentice experience overall.

 Discovery & Research